Security Operations On-Call Guide

 Delegation allows the team to spread the workload across the global team while maintaining adequate coverage and response times.
 It also minimizes the risk of one single person having to handle spikes in incident volume.

-- Incidents classified with either S1, P1, S2, or P2 should only be delegated to team members available in the current sunny region.
+• Incidents classified with either S1 or S2 should only be delegated to team members available in the current sunny region.

 Incident Ownership

 Whoever is assigned to the incident after the initial triage is the person responsible for incident resolution.
 Use the assignee field in the GitLab incident to identify the responsible person.
-In case of a priority 1 incident, it should have one assignee per region.
-In these cases, the work should continue around the globe until the incident is contained and the priority lowered.
-In that case, the incident should go back to only having one assignee and DRI.
+In case of severity 1 or severity 2 incidents the work should continue around the globe until the incident is contained.
 When multiple people work on one incident, work is divided into tasks with their corresponding assignees.

 Ownership of an incident means being the person responsible for: